gosukiwi/atom-gutentags/README.md

 file.

 # Why
 There are similar plugins out there.
-But they do too for my liking.
+But they do too much for my liking.
 All this does is manage the `tags` file, and nothing else.